Motor vehicle access into St James Conservation Area

 Both the Maling Pass and Edwards Valley 4WD tracks into St James Conservation Area are now open for registered motorised vehicles.

 Access is subject to weather and track conditions, and could be closed.
 Those that have registered will be advised of any changes via e-mail.

-Off-road vehicle users need to register with DOC before taking their motorised vehciles in St James Conservation Area.
+Motorised, off-road vehicle users must register with DOC before taking their vehicles into the St James Conservation Area.

 Public vehicle access is restricted to drier periods, but can be closed at any time due to safety risks, bad weather, threats to conservation or track damage.

 Edwards Valley and Maling Pass

 Access is usually restricted to the Edwards Valley and Maling Pass 4WD tracks from Tophouse Road as far as the signs by the Waiau River.
 Vehicles are to stay on these tracks at all times.